Emrah (singer)

-Emrah Erdoğan İpek (born January 1, 1971) is a Turkish singer, actor and child star during 1980's.
+Emrah Erdoğan İpek (born January 1, 1971) is a Turkish singer, actor and child star during 1980's from Turkey.

-Life and Career
+Life and career

-He was born in Diyarbakır and is of Kurdish descent. he professionally entered the music world with his album Ağam Ağam during his time in middle school during 1984.
+He was born in Diyarbakır and is of Turkish descent. he professionally entered the music world with his album Ağam Ağam during his time in middle school during 1984.
 With his performance in the leading role of the movie Zavallılar (1984), he became known as "Küçük Emrah" (Little Emrah).
+He is best known for films and popular series Kınalı Kar.
 The next year, he released his second album Gülom and Yaralı, which gained success.
 His subsequent follow-ups, Boynu Bükükler (1986) and Ayrılamam (1987) became best sellers.
 Emrah has sold more than 25 million records in Turkey.

-In 2014, he married Sibel Kirer, with whom he has a son and a daughter.
+Between 2014 and 2022, he was married to Sibel Kirer, with whom he has a son and a daughter.
 He also has a son from a previous relationship.